No, sorry, Mitsubishi is not on its deathbed. Far from it.

 Since witnessing Diaz at work, I have absolute confidence that he will spur on further growth in a brand that still has the hearts of enthusiasts and a small core of owners.
 Diaz will be in the mix of a program that Renault Mitsubishi Nissan has undertaken for 2022 to further streamline operations and product development that will include a lot of cross-cooperation for technology and engineering across all three members of the Alliance.

 If it means a complete overhaul of the Mitsubishi lineup, so be it.
-I have a feeling Diaz will facilitate the next generation SUV and small car products.
+I have a feeling Diaz will facilitate the next generation SUV and small car products for our market in quick order.
 Could we see an expanded lineup featuring larger, more capable SUVs, a pickup truck, and other sedans/hatchbacks?
-Not sure what the future will hold, but I have a feeling we’ll see some exciting stuff coming from Diaz’s team running up to 2022 and beyond.
+Not sure what the future will hold, but I have a feeling we'll see some exciting stuff coming from Diaz's USA team and their global counterparts running up to 2022 and beyond.

 The second reason is the 2018 Eclipse Cross compact SUV.
 This is Mitsubishi's newest addition to the lineup worldwide.
 In the USA, it signifies its presence in a hot segment by being completely different in design, engineering, and overall product approach.